mitinsany/cryptoapi-client-php/docs/Api/HDWalletDataUTXOApi.md

 $network = testnet; // string | Represents the name of the blockchain network used; blockchain networks are usually identical as technology and software, but they differ in data, e.g. - \"mainnet\" is the live network with actual data while network like \"testnet\" is a test network.
 $extendedPublicKey = tpubDCNoSqt3HF32yq8VU6mgapTuW1FzENZa3C5dKUF6WCQzubWz2nA1yxUhMQWkhhkD58Uc8YiuD8cmB3y5tihqAv4zT2GNyqKTNLchHJmsvt9; // string | Defines the account extended publicly known key which is used to derive all child public keys.
 $context = yourExampleString; // string | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-$prepareAUTXOBasedTransactionFromHDWalletXPubYPubZPubRB = new \CryptoapisApiClient\Model\PrepareAUTXOBasedTransactionFromHDWalletXPubYPubZPubRB(); // \CryptoapisApiClient\Model\PrepareAUTXOBasedTransactionFromHDWalletXPubYPubZPubRB
+$prepareAUTXOBasedTransactionFromHDWalletXPubYPubZPubRB = new \MitinSany/CryptoapisApiClient\Model\PrepareAUTXOBasedTransactionFromHDWalletXPubYPubZPubRB(); // \MitinSany/CryptoapisApiClient\Model\PrepareAUTXOBasedTransactionFromHDWalletXPubYPubZPubRB

 try {
     $result = $apiInstance->prepareAUTXOBasedTransactionFromHDWalletXPubYPubZPub($blockchain, $network, $extendedPublicKey, $context, $prepareAUTXOBasedTransactionFromHDWalletXPubYPubZPubRB);